buzzbangorg/bsbang-frontend/README.md

 ## About ##

-This is the frontend to the extremely alpha BsBang project indexing Bioschemas (http://bioschemas.org) indexing project.
+This is the frontend to the extremely alpha Buzzbang project indexing Bioschemas (http://bioschemas.org) indexing project.

 The main site running this frontend is at http://bsbang.science